Political situation Turbulent years and slow change

 Government barely able to fulfil basic functions

-Civil society is not yet very developed in Madagascar.
-People have very few opportunities for critically monitoring government policies or for voicing their concerns in the political process.
+Even though its capacity is still relatively weak, civil society is becoming a more and more important player in Madagascar.
+So far, people have very few opportunities for critically monitoring government policies or for voicing their concerns in the political process.
 Generally, popular confidence in the state is low.
 In particular, the lack of prospects of a better future for young people (40 per cent of the people are below the age of 15) is causing discontent and presents a special challenge.